mozilla/kuma-lib/packages/celery/docs/internals/protocol.rst

     Estimated time of arrival.
 This is the date and time in ISO 8601 format.
 If not provided the message is not scheduled, but will be executed asap.

+* expires (introduced after v2.0.2)
+    ``string`` (ISO 8601)

+    Expiration date.
+This is the date and time in ISO 8601 format.
+    If not provided the message will never expire.
+The message will be expired when the message is received and the expiration date has been exceeded.

 Example message
 ===============